 What is an estimated due date, and how is it determined?
 What are the risks of going past your due date?
-Does induction increase the risk of C-section?
+Does induction increase the risk of Cesarean?
 At which point do the benefits of being electively induced outweigh the risks?
-Do women’s goals and preferences for their births matter?
+Does a person’s goals and preferences for their births matter?

 The purpose of this Evidence Based Birth® article is to look at the evidence on due dates.

-How often are women induced for going past their estimated “due date?”
+How often are pregnant people induced for going past their estimated “due date?”

 Why is there so much controversy about elective induction?